NinthTechMC/TechTree/README.md

   - All entries in the category are Completed

 ### Tutorial Categories
 Each category can be marked as a tutorial category.
-When all tutorial categories are completed, the guide book will display `(completed)/(total)` for categories
+Before all tutorial categories are completed, there are several things to note:
+- The guide book item will be kept in the inventory when player dies ("Beginner Protection")
+- The guide book won't show the number of categories in total

 ## Config Format